meliew/mystery_cli/README.md

 # MysteryCLI

 Welcome to MysteryCLI!
-MysteryCLI is a simple gem that helps mystery book lovers explore new subgenres of mysteries.
+MysteryCLI is a simple gem that helps mystery book lovers explore new sub-genres of mysteries.
 This little gem can help you find your latest binge read by providing a list of new releases available now.
-This gem scrapes Goodreads for subgenres, descriptions, as well as book titles for the latest mystery releases.
+This gem scrapes Goodreads for sub-genres, descriptions, as well as book titles for the latest mystery releases.

 ## Getting started